SellaRafaeli/gutenweed/README.md

 - verification process?

 > Features:
+- "chat" between any 2 users
+- search: sort by rating (calc and cache cast rating after each rating made)
 - homepage: list of brands
 - admin dashboard: list of events (user joined, order made, ... ), each with data, filterable, also in graph
 - comments for orders